planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 Finally, if you had put that data into a PostGIS database, fine-tuned it (as we will explain later on) connected it to GeoServer, you would notice that the response times would be similar to those of the shapefile-based layer, but when applying the filter the response would be faster.

-Here is an explanation of these differences that can be found between the three stores, and that will help us move forward and understand how to optimize Geoserver for a particular dataset.
+There is a clear difference between the above cases, which indicates that the way data is prepared and stored has influence in the performance of GeoServer.
+Here is an brief explanation about why those differences can be found between the three used stores.
+This will help us move forward and understand how to optimize GeoServer for a particular vector dataset.

 - The GML format is text based, which makes the input file much larger and has a large overhead.
 Also, it just contains the data itself, with no indexing of any kind.
 - The Shapefile format is a binary format (that here means faster reading and smaller size), and includes a ``.shx`` file, which contains an spatial index.
 That optimizes access to a given area within the full extent of the layer, resulting in a better performance.